 Simple English definitions for legal terms

-Read a random definition: daily balance
+Read a random definition: surviving

 A homestead estate is a house, outbuildings, and land owned and occupied by a person or family as a residence.
 In most states, as long as the homestead does not exceed the limits fixed by law, it is exempt from forced sale for collection of a debt.
 This means that if someone owes money, their homestead cannot be taken away to pay off the debt.
 There are different types of homesteads, such as business homesteads, constitutional homesteads, and probate homesteads.
 A surviving spouse may also have the right to occupy the family home for life.